iamjohnvesly/todoApp-TypeBDigital/server/README.md

 ### **MongoDB Connection Notes**

 This app uses MongoDB Atlas (cloud-hosted) for persistent storage.
-Connection details are stored in the .env file:
+Connection details are stored in the .env file